nicolasiensen/react-map-app/README.md

 ## Features
 - Improve the readability of the path in the map, some route colors are not easy to see;
-- Change MaterialUI theme to match Door2Door's brand colors;
+- Change Material Design theme to match Door2Door's brand colors;
 - Use Google Maps API as a NPM dependency, instead of including it into the `window` object.

 ## Tests